CSIT: CSIT World Sports Games - A New Brand of the CSIT

 The "World Sports Games" are the main highlight and a new Brand of the CSIT.
 It is a unique major sports event for thousands of workers and amateurs every two years where the incomparable "Spirit of CSIT" can be experienced.
 This experience started in 2008 in Rimini, Italy, and as of November 2020, already had 6 editions: in Italy, Estonia, Bulgaria, Latvia and Spain.
 The 7th edition of CSIT World Sports Games was to be held in Cervia, Italy.
-The games in 2021 were cancelled due to the safety reasons because of the world COVID-19 pandemic outbreak.
-The CSIT World Sports Games are the successor major sports events of the International Workers' Olympiads.
+The games in 2021 were cancelled due to the safety reasons because of the COVID-19 pandemic.
+The CSIT World Sports Games are the successor to the International Workers' Olympiads.